The Stuff Nightmares are Made of

 I walk down crowded alleys trying to dodge the fireballs the sun flings at us humans as soon as it has made itself comfortable in the canopy of heaven.
 The pungent aroma of incense that wafts toward me smacks of the past.
 I take my time climbing up the seemingly never-ending stairs.
 The stone steps have been worn smooth by all the people who have traced this route before me.
 I stop to look around.
 The views during the ascent never cease to amaze me.
 The buildings’ facades are adorned with stucco arabesques that crown the wooden windows.
 Their bright whiteness resembles that of the jilbabs kids wear.
 They stand in stark contrast to the rest of the colors of the facades, and to me, they look like the halos of stars.
 They definitely invite observers to sneak a peek at building interiors.

 There is a stunning girl leaning out of one of the windows of a building opposite me.
 She has big almond eyes and scarlet cheeks.
-She is wearing a dreamy expression as her gaze drifts down the ...Read more
+She is wearing a dreamy expression as her gaze drifts down ...Read more